These days, it's more and more common for people to feel like it's hard to stand up after long periods of sitting.

 The box squat is a great way to start helping you learn to use your butt and leg muscles with proper coordination.
 Most people have lost the ability to do a full, healthy squat after years of sitting in school and office chairs.
 Making progress on this exercise can help you reactivate and retrain those muscles.

-When doing box squats (or bodyweight squats), you may experience some issues in the hips and knees, so we talk about that possibility in the video above.
+When doing box squats (or bodyweight squats), you may experience some issues in the hips and knees, so we talk about that possibility in the video below.

 Strength and flexibility give you mobility.

-If you find it hard to stand up from a chair, then remember this: the cause of your problem can be a blend of issues.
+If you find it hard to stand up from a chair, remember this: the cause of your problem can be a blend of flexibility and strength issues.

 Some people are going to need to do a lot more stretching.
 Some people are going to need to do a lot more strengthening.
-Some may have to constantly blend things over time.
+The vast majority of us will benefit from blending our approach to maximize function.

 Don’t assume that because you’re old, young, man, or woman that you need one thing more than the other.
-You've got to test things and constantly monitor your progress to make sure you keep going the right direction!
+We invite you to test things and constantly monitor your progress to make sure you keep going the right direction!

-For many of our clients the road to reducing hip stiffness is a months’ long process.
-Every individual is unique with unique needs and unique reactions.
+For many of our clients the road to reducing hip stiffness is a months long or even years long process.

 As you begin sorting things out in your body, be patient and be persistent!